Copyright talk can get extremely confusing.

 - Figure out if you need to register your music copyright or not.

-- Learn how to copyright music in a fast, affordable and efficient way.
+- See how to copyright a full album in a fast, affordable and efficient way.

 Let’s get right into it.